 From time to time, I like to turn this blog over to thoughtful folks with something to say.
-If you're a thoughtful person with something to say you think Esteemed Reader would be interested in, email me with your idea for a guest post (something to do with writing or publishing).
+If you're a thoughtful person with something to say you think Esteemed Reader would be interested in, email me at Bannekerbones [at] gmail [dot] com with your idea for a guest post (something to do with writing or publishing).
 Here are some details.
 Let's see if we can't get your name added to this list:

 Cam Baity and Benny Zelkowicz: "Visions of Ore"

 Sally Barlow-Perez: "Past Classics Still Inspire the Present"

 Charlotte Bennardo: "Researching for Truth in a Tale of Fiction"

 Melody J. Bremen: "How to Create a Teacher’s Guide for Your Middle Grade Novel"

 Skila Brown: "How to Write a Poem in Ten Easy Steps"

 Andrew Buckley: "A Very Serious Disclaimer for Hair in All the Wrong Places"

 J.B.
 Cantwell: "Publishing Middle Grade in the Indie Age"